-Each year, approximately 11% of the HBS graduating class pursues a career in the technology sector.
-Ranging from working for a global technology firm as an internal consultant, to a product manager at an established software firm, to founding a cloud-computing start-up, HBS students are incredibly interested in pushing the boundaries of what's possible in this industry.
+Last year, 18% of the HBS graduating class chose a career in technology.
+Ranging from working for a global technology firm as an internal consultant, to a product manager at an established software firm, to joining a mobile start-up, HBS students are incredibly interested in pushing the boundaries of what's possible in this industry.

 Our students are ready to face the challenges of a career in technology and are exposed to many facets of this industry—from classes and cases to conferences and company presentations—during their two years at HBS.